mx-bernhard/slack-history-viewer/README.md

 - Add more message block types:
   - forwarded message with link that navigates to the message
   - spoiler tags
+  - channel links
+  - action types (just show them since this is an archive viewer after all)
   - ...
-- show tree structure by chat types
+- fix @channel-name visuals and
 - localize all texts
 - search input history (what you have typed into the search field before)
+- improve bookmarks by adding human-readable labels along with the chat id
+- allow bookmarking of scroll position

 - index the shown user name instead of internal user name that was in the original json
 - index texts from attachment previews and other substructures that are allowed in one message, offer both a combined and indvidiual fields for flexibility
 - provide a better search experience:
-  - allow to go back to search results
   - show search results along actual message in a separate panel that can be toggled
   - offer various clickable search templates that are added to the search input so that learning the solr syntax is not required most of the time
   - use enter key to search again
-  - show "nothing found" page if nothing was found
-- use a router so that most of the pages can be bookmarked
 - show the workspace with the permissions of another user
 - allow multiple workspaces
+- Add screenshots to this README.md with a fake workspace that documents all features much better
+- Keyboard navigation (select search result item, navigate between search result items, focus search input)
+- Filter chat list with a small search input at the top

 ## Configuration